femilabi/watch-tower-task/README.md

 - **Model:** Handles data and business logic (see `app/models/`).
 - **View:** Responsible for UI and presentation (see `app/views/`).
 - **Controller:** Manages requests and coordinates between Model and View (see `app/controllers/`).

-## Getting Started

-1. Clone or download this repository.
-2. Set up your database and update `config.php`.
-3. Ensure Apache mod_rewrite is enabled and `.htaccess` is configured.
-4. Place the project in your web server's document root (e.g., `htdocs` for XAMPP).
-5. Access the app at `http://localhost/watch-tower/`.

 ---